ninabreznik/women-teach-coding/README.md

 # women-teach-coding
 is a collection of amazing open source women who create coding tutorials.
 This is a non-paid and open source project.
 Everyone is invited to use the data and/or contribute to the registry.

+# twitter list
+[this is the Twitter list](https://twitter.com/serapath/lists/github-women-teach-coding/members) all the ladies from this registry

 # license

 MIT